+At superzero, sustainability, a reduced carbon footprint, and climate neutrality are extremely important to us.
 We are proud to announce that in addition to being plastic-free, certified microplastic-free, size-optimized for a minimal carbon footprint during shipping, and a member of 1% for the Planet to support the fight against plastic and for ocean conservation, our shampoo bars are now certified climate neutral by Climate Partner, an organization that helps companies to calculate and offset their climate footprint following the GHC Protocol (Greenhouse Gas Protocol Product Life Cycle Accounting and Reporting Standard).

 With this certification, we are NOT trying to greenwash our way out of wasteful production and packaging processes or “paying off” our environmental debt.
+Which, sadly, many cosmetic companies do.
 Given that we are designing and engineering all our products and packaging with the highest sustainability standards in mind, our internal analysis showed that our full-size shampoo bars already have approximately 90% less carbon emissions than comparable liquid shampoos (based on analyzing differences in packaging, size, weight and transportation while assuming like-for-like ingredients).
 Thus, by going climate neutral we are not hiding anything but we are instead just taking yet another step towards helping change the world with better hair and body care.

-The result of the extensive analysis was a quantified carbon footprint of our shampoo bars that is amazingly low at just 0.3402 kg of CO2 emissions for a full-size bar that lasts you for months.
-To provide some reference points, this amount equals the amount of emissions caused by driving a distance of only 1.056 km by car, doing a total of just 0.366 washing machine cycles at 140 degrees Fahrenheit, or the carbon sequestration of only 0.027 beech trees.
+The result of the extensive analysis was a quantified carbon footprint of our shampoo bars that is amazingly low at just 0.3402 kg of carbon emissions for a full-size bar that lasts you for months.
+To provide some reference points, this amount equals the amount of carbon emissions caused by driving a distance of only 1.056 km by car, doing a total of just 0.366 washing machine cycles at 140 degrees Fahrenheit, or the carbon sequestration of only 0.027 beech trees.

 All of our superzero bars are 100% plastic-free.
 Since not everyone is buying our bars just yet, we chose our carbon offset project carefully to help clean up after our plastic-loving competitors and other plastic polluters.
 To do that, we are supporting the Plastic Bank in Haiti which aims to stop ocean plastic while improving the lives of those who are most affected by it.
 Our oceans store a quarter of the CO2 from the atmosphere and 93% of the heat caused by the greenhouse effect.
 Thus, they are a major “break” on climate change.
 Warming, overfishing, pollutants, and waste endanger this balancing function.
 Preventing plastic waste from entering the sea – in our case both by avoiding it at the source and by supporting ocean cleanup - thus indirectly protects the climate.
 With the help of the Plastic Bank, people in Haiti collect plastic waste and exchange it for money, food, drinking water, or even school fees at local collection points.
 The plastic is then recycled and turned into so-called “Social Plastic”, which serves as raw material for new products.
 In addition to supporting the Plastic Bank, we are supporting global wind power projects for a complete climate neutrality offset.